Stefano Turati: Club career

 Starting his youth career at Inter Milan, Turati moved to Serie C side Renate in 2017, where he played both in the youth team and as a third-choice goalkeeper in the senior team.
 Without making his first team debut, Turati moved to Serie A side Sassuolo the following year, where he played as the main goalkeeper in the youth team.
 On 1 December 2019, aged 18, Turati made his professional debut against Juventus in the league, in a 2–2 draw away from home.

 On 13 July 2021, he joined Reggina on a season-long loan.
 On 4 July 2022, Turati moved on loan to Frosinone.
+He joined Monza on a one-year loan on 23 August 2024.

 International career

 On 8 October 2021 he made his debut with the Italy U21 squad, playing as a starter in the qualifying match won 2–1 against Bosnia and Herzegovina in Zenica.